Hussain-Khozema/movie-booking/README.md

 - CD into the modern_cinema directory
 - run `pip install -r requirements.txt'
 - run `python manage.py runserver`
-- Open the localhost url and type `/home` at the end of the url and verify everything is working fine
+- Click on the URL and verify everything is working fine